CaptainJack2491/cn5000_group/report/content/part-1.md

 ### 1.1 Entities and ERD (10 Marks)

 #### Identification of Potential Entities
-In the initial phase of the design, we identified **17 entities** as shown in the brainstorming process.
+During the initial phase of the design, we identified **17 entities** as shown in the brainstorming process.
 These entities were:
 1. Fitness Center
 2. Membership Plans
 3. Fitness Classes